publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch6A/schIII/ptA/m__us_usc_t42_s281.md

 [Pub.
 L. 109–482, title I, § 102(g)][/us/pl/109/482/s102/g], Jan.
 15, 2007, [120 Stat.
 3685][/us/stat/120/3685], provided that:

-> “This Act \[see Tables for classification\] and the amendments made by this Act may not be construed as affecting the authorities of the national research institutes and national centers that were in effect under the Public Health Service Act \[this chapter\] on the day before the date of the enactment of this Act \[Jan.
-15, 2007\], subject to the authorities of the Secretary of Health and Human Services and the Director of NIH under section 401 of the Public Health Service Act \[this section\] (as amended by section 101 of this Act).
+> “This Act \[see Tables for classification\] and the amendments made by this Act may not be construed as affecting the authorities of the national research institutes and national centers that were in effect under the Public Health Service Act \[[42 U.S.C.
+201][/us/usc/t42/s201] et seq.\] on the day before the date of the enactment of this Act \[Jan.
+15, 2007\], subject to the authorities of the Secretary of Health and Human Services and the Director of NIH under section 401 of the Public Health Service Act \[[42 U.S.C.
+281][/us/usc/t42/s281]\] (as amended by section 101 of this Act).
 For purposes of the preceding sentence, the terms ‘national research institute’, ‘national center’, and ‘Director of NIH’ have the meanings given such terms in such section 401.”

  __Study of the Use of Centers of Excellence at the National Institutes of Health__